Also Serving Evanston & Skokie

 CPAP Regulates Breathing

-A commonly prescribed treatment option is a CPAP machine that helps regulate breathing at night.
+A commonly prescribed treatment option by our Chicago sleep dentist is a CPAP machine that helps regulate breathing at night.
 This “continuous positive airway pressure” unit includes a mask that fits over the nose and mouth and creates a gentle stream of air to support normal breathing.
 Although the CPAP solution is highly effective, many sufferers do not want to set up this type of equipment in the bedroom, or eventually lose interest in using it consistently.

 Available Sleep Apnea Treatments